tact-lang/jetton/dev-docs/CONTRIBUTING.md

 ### 0\*.
 Open an issue

-Since the scope of this repository is relatively small, it's better to first disscuss the changes, since they might be not planned or already in work
+Since the scope of this repository is relatively small, it's better to first discuss the changes, since they might be not planned or already in work

 ### 1. Fork the Repository